 The Swiss author, Werner Haefliger, has been awarded with international distinctions for his work on the FIM MotoGP™ Results Guide, among them the FIM Motorcycling Merit Diploma in 2007.

-The FIM MotoGP™ Results Guide is printed and bound by Jongbloed in The Netherlands, a worldwide leader in the area of light weight paper printing and binding.
+Using premium quality FSC paper, the FIM MotoGP™ Results Guide is printed and bound by Royal Jongbloed in The Netherlands, a worldwide leader in the area of light weight paper printing and binding.

 The FIM MotoGP™ Results Guide is shipped by DHL, global market leader in the logistics industry, ensuring fast and efficient delivery throughout the world.